 If you have a passion for food, then Beijing might disappoint your taste buds a little bit.
-For even if you could try various kinds of foods that are originated from all over China, these foods wouldn’t taste as good as it should be, due to the flavour mixture and adjusting when these dishes introduced to Beijing.
+For even if you could try various kinds of foods that are originated from all over China, these foods wouldn’t taste as good as they should be, due to the flavor mixture and adjusting when these dishes introduced to Beijing.

 As a Chinese language learner, you may be surprised that it is possible to get lost in Beijing dialect too, with its strong “r” accent and application of loads of local slangs that you wouldn’t find in standard Chinese Mandarin.
 The Beijing dialect may sound deep and resounding; however, it is not as standard as Chinese Mandarin.
 Also, as an international metropolis, you may find Beijing is too internationalized to practice your speaking Chinese, for lots of locals can speak English.

 Hangzhou is the capital city of Zhejiang province and is located near Shanghai.
 It is also the home of the Chinese National Silk Museum and the Chinese National Tea Museum.
 It’s not as crowded and noisy as Shanghai or Beijing but has a distinct tranquil beauty.
-Different from the wide-open field view and magnificent atmosphere of Beijing, Hangzhou is an ancient city rich in the scenery with traditional Chinese gardens, lakes and parks.
+Different from the wide-open field view and magnificent atmosphere of Beijing, Hangzhou is an ancient city rich in scenery with traditional Chinese gardens, lakes, and parks.
 You could have a glance at the delicate art of traditional Chinese architecture.

 Located in the south area of the lower reaches of the Chang Jiang River, an area also famous as the land of fish and rice, featuring flatland embodied in a chain of undulating hills, Hangzhou is a fertile region for you to enjoy living.
 Just like an old Chinese saying, “Hangzhou is the heaven on earth,” especially with a scenic view of the reputable West Lake here.

 Benefited from its landscape and subtropical climate, Zhejiang province, where Hangzhou belongs to, is the famous source of branded green tea.
 If you’re interested in Chinese Tea culture, then Hangzhou would be an ideal destination.